jtaufiq1/learningArea/0x1_sysAdmin/linux/internals.md

 Each process is assigned address space in the virtual memory and are independent of other processes Special kernel mechanism is used to communicate between different processes

-Linux is a multitasking system that supports concurrent execution of several process The kernel switch between processes at short interval that gives the impression of simultaneous processing
+Linux is a multitasking system that supports concurrent execution of several processes The kernel switch between processes at short interval that gives the impression of simultaneous processing

-## MISCELLANIA
-### Hardware

-* Process Management:
-	Interrupt; Context Switch; Time Slice; Multitasking;
+Interrupt: The CPU interrupts current process based on internal timer and then switches into kernel mode.
+Context Switching: The act of giving up control of the CPU to another process.
+Time Slice: A time giving to a process to perform computation.
+Multitasking: An illusion of multiple processes running on a CPU at the same time.

-	The kernel runs between process time slices during context switch.
+The kernel runs between process time slices and during context switch.

-* Memory Management:
+### MEMORY MANAGEMENT
+The kernel has a complex memory management job.
+It must manage memory during context switch.
-	- Kernel memory area inaccessible to user space process
+* Kernel memory area inaccessible to user space process
-	- Each user process needs its own section of memory
+* Each user process needs its own section of memory
-	- A user process may not access another user process memory section
+* A user process may not access another user process memory section
-	- Some memory in user processes can be read-only
+* Some memory in user processes can be read-only
-	- The system can use more memory than is physically present Modern CPUs include MMU; enables virtual memory access MMU translates & maps virtual memory to physical memory Initialize and maintains the map between virtual and physical memory.
+* The system can use more memory than is physically present

+Modern CPUs include Memory Management Unit (MMU); enables virtual memory access.
+The MMU Initializes and maintains, translates and maps between virtual and physical memory.
-	Memory Address map is the page table.
+Memory Address map is known as the page table.

-* Device Drivers and Management
+### Device Drivers and Management
 - Device is typically accessible in kernel mode
 - Improper access could crash the system
 - Device drivers presents uniform interface for device access

 ### System Calls (syscalls)
 The act of opening, reading and writing involves system calls _fork_ and _exec_ syscalls creates an identical copy of a process and the kernel starts the process to replace it.
+Syscalls is an interaction between a process and the kernel.

 ### User space
 Process is simply a state or image in memory.

 ### Users
 An entity that runs processes and owns files; associated with username.
-Kernel identifies users with numeric _userids_.
+Kernel identifies users with numeric identifiers; _userids_.

+Users exist primary to support permissions and boundaries.
-Userspace processes haver user owner; user may terminate, modify the behavior of its own process.
+Every users-pace process has a user owner; user may terminate, modify the behavior of its own process.
 A user may own files and may choose to share them with others or not.

 Linux is a multi-user system.
 The most important user is the _root_ or _superuser_ (Administrator).